By Dr. Lawrence Wilson

 COMMON DISEASES OF THE COLON

 1. Colitis.
 This means inflammation of the colon.
 There are many kinds such as ulcerative colitis, Crohn’s disease, and mucus colitis.
 Diet and having the correct flora in the intestines are important to heal this condition.
-Drugs and surgery are not necessary if one follows a nutritional balancing program.
+Drugs and surgery are not necessary if one follows a development program.

 2. Irritable bowel syndrome.
 In this condition a person experiences alternating constipation and diarrhea.
 Pain or tenderness in the colon is also common.
 Correcting the diet and lifestyle usually takes care of this condition.